 It’s like a market… but at night.
 Taking place every Thursday night on Tutanekai Street, stuff your face with delicious food and enjoy the evening entertainment.
 A real community vibe and a must-do amongst the lists of Rotorua activities!

 Wander through a geothermal valley packed with geysers, hot springs, vibrant lakes, steaming vents and fascinating history.
 Discover Waimangu’s network of walking trails, which range from 1 hour to 2 hours+, giving you great value for money at one of the most affordable geothermal parks in the Rotorua area.
 A day out among the epic geothermal features, as well as the stunning forest, lake and mountain scenery makes the Waimangu Volcanic Valley well worth exploring!

 A 15-minute drive out of Rotorua is the crystal clear Hamurana Spring.
 The easy 15-minute walking track can be found just off Hamurana Road.
-[Update: a small entry fee has been introduced here].
+Admission is around NZ$18 per adult and NZ$8 for children.

 A whole host of thermal pools using natural thermal water await at the Waikite Valley Thermal Pools, as well as a bushwalk to the hot water spring itself.
 Admission is just NZ$15!
 Find the complex down the Waikite Valley Road, a 30-minute drive out of Rotorua.

-For this next Rotorua attraction, you will need a car, as Rainbow Mountain is 26km out of Rotorua.
+For this next Rotorua attraction, you will need a car, as Rainbow Mountain is 26km (16 miles) out of Rotorua.
 There is either the short walk to Crater Lake or the longer walk to the summit.
-Find out more information about this hike in10 Free Natural Spots Near Rotorua.
+Find out more information about this hike in 10 Free Natural Spots Near Rotorua.